 The decision to move to a self-hosted platform was largely technical and to allow more freedom and control over the site.
 He still blogs about whatever he wants but finds that, more often than not, he touches most on:

-In 2013, the wheels rather came off this enjoyable hobby when Neil’s eldest son died during natural labour at 41 weeks and change.
+In 2013, the wheels rather came off this enjoyable hobby when he and his wife lost their first child during labour.
 The blogging has been sporadic since, though writing and life have continued, with a more regular beat starting to return, and two rainbow babies that are very much with them.
 Consequently, you can find stuff on grief and coping with loss through art in the more recent archives.

 Comments, debate and contact are encouraged but abuse, spam and generally being an arse are not.
 All first-time commentators go for moderation at first, this is more about preventing spam, thereafter I trust you to behave but, obviously, I can and do revoke comment privileges when people go too far – generally, you get a warning first.